AC/DC guitarist Malcolm Young takes leave due to illness

-LOS ANGELES (Reuters) - AC/DC guitarist Malcolm Young will take a break from the Australian hard rock group he founded because of ill health, the band said in a statement on Wednesday.
+LOS ANGELES, April 16 (Reuters) - AC/DC guitarist Malcolm Young will take a break from the Australian hard rock group he founded because of ill health, the band said in a statement on Wednesday.

 The pioneering group dispelled speculation that they would disband after Young, 61, took his leave, saying “the band will continue to make music.”